What are the differences between coaching and psychotherapy?

 The cliché that coaching focuses on the present and future while therapy focuses on the past isn’t just a cliché but also a myth, as there are forms of therapy that don’t dwell on the past, such as cognitive behavioural therapy (CBT), and forms of coaching that allow for deeper self-examination.

 In a previous article, I described existential coaching as the ultimate grey area between coaching and therapy.
-This blurred border seems to make not a few people uneasy, as certain therapists look down on coaching and, at the same time, as is often the case, feel threatened by it.
+This blurred border seems to make not a few people uneasy, as certain therapists look down on coaching and, at the same time, feel threatened by it.

 Professional training in any field is very useful, as it provides you with the tools with which to work – but ultimately, you always learn ‘on the job’.

 Another wrong assumption often made about coaching is that it is more ‘directive’ than therapy.
 In reality, the opposite is true.
-In training, coaches are told ad nauseam that they mustn’t express opinions or offer advice.
+In training, coaches are told ad nauseam they mustn’t express personal opinion or offer advice.

 In essence, coaching and therapy have more in common than what sets them apart: they both provide a nonjudgmental space for self-reflection and require the helping professional to be highly self-aware and fully present to their client.
 They also share the aim of rendering clients more emotionally resilient and of helping them move forward in life by identifying what is holding them back.